glaidedata/nomad-parser-plugin-em-akfeldhoff/notes/PROJECT_CONTEXT.md

 ## Parser Logic
 - **Mainfile Matching**: Triggers on any `.txt` file, but only processes those with JEOL SEM signature (`$CM_FORMAT Bitmap` and `$CM_VERSION` in the first lines).
 - **Directory Scan**: For each valid .txt file, checks for a matching .bmp file (same basename).
-- **Metadata Parsing**: Reads all key-value pairs from the .txt file, mapping specific keys to typed schema fields and storing all raw pairs.
+- **Metadata Parsing**: Reads all key-value pairs from the .txt file, mapping specific keys to typed schema fields (no raw key/value duplicates stored).
 - **Data Storage**: Populates `archive.data.images[]` with `SEMImage` objects (including a RawFileAdaptor image reference) and sets `archive.data.instrument` from the txt.
 - **Overview Population**: Parser calls `SEMEntry.normalize` to fill `results.eln` (sections, methods, instruments, names, descriptions) so overview cards show sample/instrument summaries.